rootwork/hugo-module-gallery-grid/README.md

 ## Frequently asked questions

-**Why don't the images fill the screen?**
+**Why don't zoomed images fill the screen?**

-I wanted a simple image gallery that would be useful in the context of a larger article, rather than the portfolio-style galleries that use a full-screen image in a modal.
+I wanted a simple image gallery that would be useful in the context of a larger article, allowing for zoomable-but-not-huge images rather than the portfolio-style galleries that use a full-screen image in a modal.
 If that's what you're looking for, I recommend [Photoswipe](https://photoswipe.com/).
 See [Prior art](#prior-art) for links to Hugo implementations of it.

 **Why use JavaScript at all?
 You could just scale the images with CSS.**